The Plaza de Mina in Cádiz

 The Plaza de Mina in Cádiz is one of the most emblematic and historic squares in the city and is located in the heart of the historic center.
-It was named after Manuel de la Mina, a local businessman who donated the land to the city in the late 18th century.
-It is a popular destination for people of all ages and is planted with ornamental and monumental trees and flower beds.
+The plaza’s name pays homage to General Espoz y Mina, a celebrated hero of the War of Independence and a businessman who donated the land to the city in the late 18th century.

 Set in a former merchant’s palace dating from 1888, this refined “all-suite” hotel is close to the Plaza de Mina.
-It is a short walk to Genoves Park, which runs along the shores of the Bay of Cádiz, and 10 minutes to La Caleta Beach.
-The chic 1- and 2-bedroom suites feature Wi-Fi, kitchens and living/dining rooms, as well as French balconies, flat-screen TVs and Nespresso machines.
-Upgraded suites have furnished terraces and there is a rooftop terrace with a bar and fantastic views.
+It is a short walk to Genovés Park, which runs along the shores of the Bay of Cádiz, and 10 minutes to La Caleta Beach.

 The gardens in the Plaza de Mina